 - Replaces your Wi-Fi router

-A mesh networking system is all about simplicity.
-Setup is relatively simple.
+A mesh networking system is all about simplicity, starting with the initial setup.
 An easy-to-use app on your phone will let you take control and tell you everything you need to know about your home network.

 Mesh or Wi-Fi extender?

 Which one should you choose?
 The biggest deciding factors are cost and simplicity.
 Mesh costs more but is simple and elegant.
-Wi-Fi extenders are inexpensive but not so user-friendly.
-The choice is yours.
+Wi-Fi extenders are inexpensive but less user-friendly.